Vitamin C: benefits, dosage, contraindications

 Cardiovascular

-In people with chronic heart failure, vitamin C appears to improve endothelial dysfunction and arterial dilation by preventing inactivation of nitric oxide (NO)-mediated vasodilation.
-Vitamin C also seems to improve endothelial function and vascular resistance in patients with chronic renal failure.
-Some researchers believe vitamin C may prevent or slow atherosclerosis by inhibiting low-density lipoprotein (LDL) cholesterol, degrading oxygen-free radicals in vascular cells, and limiting cellular responses to oxidized LDL, such as NO production derived from the endothelium.
-There is evidence that vitamin C reduces LDL cholesterol levels in patients with hypercholesterolemia; however, taking vitamin C does not seem to decrease serum lipid levels in people with normal lipid levels.
+In people with chronic heart failure, vitamin C appears to improve endothelial dysfunction and arterial dilation by preventing the inactivation of nitric oxide (NO)-mediated vasodilation.
+Vitamin C also appears to improve endothelial function and vascular resistance in patients with chronic kidney failure.
+Some researchers believe that vitamin C may prevent or slow atherosclerosis by inhibiting low-density lipoprotein (LDL) cholesterol, scavenging oxygen-derived free radicals in vascular cells, and limiting cellular responses to oxidized LDL, such as the production of endothelium-derived NO. There is evidence that vitamin C reduces LDL cholesterol levels in patients with hypercholesterolemia; however, taking vitamin C does not appear to lower serum lipid levels in people with normal lipid levels.

 Usages associés